IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 \:ArchiverClassName - the fully qualified class to be used for archiving.
 For example:

-``curl http://localhost:8080/api/admin/settings/:ArchiverClassName -X PUT -d "edu.harvard.iq.dataverse.engine.command.impl.DuraCloudSubmitToArchiveCommand"``
+:command:`curl http://localhost:8080/api/admin/settings/:ArchiverClassName -X PUT -d "edu.harvard.iq.dataverse.engine.command.impl.DuraCloudSubmitToArchiveCommand"`

 \:ArchiverSettings - the archiver class can access required settings including existing Dataverse installation settings and dynamically defined ones specific to the class.
 This setting is a comma-separated list of those settings.
 For example\:

-``curl http://localhost:8080/api/admin/settings/:ArchiverSettings -X PUT -d ":DuraCloudHost, :DuraCloudPort, :DuraCloudContext, :BagGeneratorThreads"``
+:command:`curl http://localhost:8080/api/admin/settings/:ArchiverSettings -X PUT -d ":DuraCloudHost, :DuraCloudPort, :DuraCloudContext, :BagGeneratorThreads"`

 The DPN archiver defines three custom settings, one of which is required (the others have defaults):

 \:DuraCloudHost - the URL for your organization's Duracloud site.
 For example:

-``curl http://localhost:8080/api/admin/settings/:DuraCloudHost -X PUT -d "qdr.duracloud.org"``
+:command:`curl http://localhost:8080/api/admin/settings/:DuraCloudHost -X PUT -d "qdr.duracloud.org"`

 :DuraCloudPort and :DuraCloudContext are also defined if you are not using the defaults ("443" and "duracloud" respectively).
 (Note\: these settings are only in effect if they are listed in the \:ArchiverSettings.
 Otherwise, they will not be passed to the DuraCloud Archiver class.)

 It also can use one setting that is common to all Archivers: :BagGeneratorThreads

-``curl http://localhost:8080/api/admin/settings/:BagGeneratorThreads -X PUT -d '8'``
+:command:`curl http://localhost:8080/api/admin/settings/:BagGeneratorThreads -X PUT -d '8'`

 By default, the Bag generator zips two datafiles at a time when creating the archival Bag.
 This setting can be used to lower that to 1, i.e. to decrease system load, or to increase it, e.g. to 4 or 8, to speed processing of many small files.